Capn-Cast0rBean/PythonTwitterBotTemplate/README.md

 More information about this program's licensing information can be found in the section titled "Licensing".

 ## Usage
-This template can be used for a variety of purposes such as autmoated tweets, Twitter accounts meant for advertisments, or Twitter accounts meant for buisness.
+This template can be used for a variety of purposes such as automated tweets, Twitter accounts meant for advertisments, or Twitter accounts meant for buisness.
 However, this template must be used while maintaining the Twitter Terms of Service.
 Any act that violates these terms is not permitted.
 You will need a Twitter Developer Account, which is where you will find your Consumer Key, Consumer Secret Key, Access Key, and Access Secret Key.